godotengine/godot-docs/classes/class_itemlist.rst

 - **multi_selected** **(** :ref:`int<class_int>` index, :ref:`bool<class_bool>` selected **)**

-Fired when a multiple selection is altered on a list allowing multiple selection.
+Triggered when a multiple selection is altered on a list allowing multiple selection.

 .. _class_ItemList_signal_nothing_selected:

 - **nothing_selected** **(** **)**

+Triggered when a left mouse click is issued within the rect of the list but on empty space.

 .. _class_ItemList_signal_rmb_clicked:

 - **rmb_clicked** **(** :ref:`Vector2<class_Vector2>` at_position **)**

+Triggered when a right mouse click is issued within the rect of the list but on empty space.

+:ref:`allow_rmb_select<class_ItemList_property_allow_rmb_select>` must be enabled.

 Enumerations
 ------------